vollkorntomate/vollkorntomate/README.md

 ### About me 🍅

-- 🎓 Bachelor of Science in Informatics / Computer Science (at Technical University of Munich)
+- 🎓 Bachelor of Science in Informatics / Computer Science (from Technical University of Munich)
-- 🏖 Currently enjoying life
+- 💼 Currently doing an internship in embedded security
-- 🏫 Applications for Master's degree out soon
+- 👨‍🎓 Starting a Master's degree in IT Security in October